 Do you love cinnamon rolls?
 Do you love apple pie?
 Warm fall spices?
 Check, check and check?
 Then these are the apple cinnamon rolls of your dreams.
 If you keep reading this post, there is no way you’ll be able to resist making these.
-So if you don’t feel like staying up all night in the kitchen–stop reading now.
+But if you don’t feel like staying up all night in the kitchen–stop reading now.

-Apple Cinnamon Rolls with Cream Cheese Icing
+Apple Cinnamon Rolls with Cream Cheese Frosting

 Makes a dozen rolls